mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 As with all graphs in this extension, you can export it to an SVG file, along with custom or built-in CSS code to style the parse tree.
 There are 2 user settings that determine the initial orientation and the layout of the tree.
 You can read details in [Extension Settings](extension-settings.md#debugging).

 ### Actions and Semantic Predicates

-Grammars sometimes contain code in the target language of the generated lexer/parser.
-That can be support code in named actions (e.g. `import` or `#include` statements), other code within rules to support the parsing process or semantic predicates, to guide the parser.
-However, because this extension uses the interpreters for debugging it is not possible to run any of this code directly (even if the predicates are written in JS, let alone other languages).
-And since named and unnamed actions are usually to support the generated parser (and mostly not relevant for debugging), they are ignored by the extension debugger.
-However, for predicates there's an approach to simulate what the generated lexer/parser would do.
+Grammars can contain code in the target language of the generated lexer/parser.
+This can be support code in named actions (e.g. `import` or `#include` statements), other code within rules to support the parsing process (unnamed actions) or semantic predicates, to guide the parser.
+The debugger will try to evaluate any such action/predicate code when it encounters it, using a standalone JS VM context.
+To make this work, however, this code must be written in JS.

-This is possible by using a plain Javascript file, which contains code to evaluate semantic predicates (see the [Setup section](#setup) for how to enable it).
-That means however, the predicates must be written in valid JS code.
-Since predicates are usually short and use simple expressions (like `{version < 1000}` or `{doesItBlend()}` it should be easy to use what's originally written for another language (JS, C++, TS, Java etc. which all share a very similar expression syntax) without changes in the grammar.
-If an expression doesn't work in JS, you will have to change it however, temporarily.
+Executing this code alone makes not much sense, usually.
+It often requires the infrastructure (base lexer/parser classes and so on) to interact with them.
+However, the debugger uses the ANTLR4 interpreter classes, which do not have access to that infrastructure.
+Instead you have to provide a mock up, against which action and predicate code can be executed.
+The mock code should reside in a plain Javascript file (no module), which is loaded into the same JS VM context where the action code is evaluated (see the [Setup section](#setup) for how to enable it).
 On every launch of a debugging session a new JS context is created with the evaluated code of the specified action file using [`vm.runInNewContext`](https://nodejs.org/api/vm.html#vm_vm_runinnewcontext_code_contextobject_options).
-This code can then be used by your predicates.
-These predicates are evaluated in the created JS context and can access variables, functions and so on.
+Because of that you can change your mock code between debugger runs to modify the parsing behavior.

 For example:

 ```Javascript
 "use strict"